-The step by step in finishing and polishing: part I
+The step by step in finishing and polishing: anterior direct composite restorations

 In the direct restorative process we must follow several steps to achieve aesthetic, natural and predictable results.
 These steps are: planning, dental preparation, adhesion, layering and finishing and polishing.

 The natural tooth is rich in small details that make all the difference in integrating the restoration when they are replicated.
 These details can be: length, width, proportion, length / width, contour, flat area, lobes, crests, vertical grooves, texture, wear facets, incisal edge thickness, fracture lines, periquimatias, point and contact surface, embrasures, palatine concavity and cingulum.

 The details of shape and texture thus become essential to the integration of the restoration with the remaining natural teeth and smile of the patient.